ncwjsp/odin-recipes/README.md

 The website will consist of a main index page which will have links to a few recipes.

 Skill demonstrated : Basic HTML

+After project reviewing :
+I considered this project an easy one but it was very useful too!

+What I've got from doing this project :
+    - How to build basic structure for webpages
+    - Getting familiar with
+        - Anchor tags
+        - Image elements
+        - Unordered lists and Ordered lists
+        - The importance of headings 1 to 6
+        - How to use a paragraph properly

+And that's it for this project.
+Thank you for observing my small pieces of work :)